 1. Owlet Smart Sock

 The Owlet Smart Sock has given us the biggest peace of mind.
 Scarlett had apnea of prematurity.
 She would have episodes in her sleep and while she ate.
 Our biggest fear when we brought her home is that she would have an apnea spell in the middle of the night.

-Note: We also purchased the Owlet Camera so we would have one integrated system, instead of having to switch between the Owlet app and another video monitor.
+Note: We also purchased the Owlet Camera so we would have one integrated system.
 While I love the camera itself, you have to view it from the Owlet app and the camera and app do not work well together.
 The sound goes out all of the time and sometimes the app closes without warning–I definitely wouldn’t call it reliable.